ittikornsopawan/domain-driven-design-cqrs-architecture/Service-Design/IAM-Schema.md

 COMMENT ON COLUMN authorization.t_policies.created_by IS 'User who created the policy';
 COMMENT ON COLUMN authorization.t_policies.created_at IS 'Timestamp when the policy was created';
 COMMENT ON COLUMN authorization.t_policies.updated_by IS 'User who last updated the policy';
-COMMENT ON COLUMN authorization.t_policies.updated_at IS 'Timestamp of last update';
+COMMENT ON COLUMN authorization.t_policies.updated_at IS 'Timestamp when the policy was last updated';
 COMMENT ON COLUMN authorization.t_policies.is_active IS 'Indicates whether the policy is active';
 COMMENT ON COLUMN authorization.t_policies.inactive_at IS 'Timestamp when the policy became inactive';
 COMMENT ON COLUMN authorization.t_policies.inactive_by IS 'User who marked the policy as inactive';